-“Paper Orphans: Exploring Child Trafficking for the Purpose of Orphanages” serves as a legal analyses of child trafficking for the purpose of filling orphanages.
-Children trafficked into orphanages, known as paper orphans, make up a large portion of orphanage population. van Doore points notes a Save the Children survey, which stated that four out of five children in orphanages were not orphans.
+“Paper Orphans: Exploring Child Trafficking for the Purpose of Orphanages” serves as a legal analysis of child trafficking for the purpose of filling orphanages.
+Children trafficked into orphanages, known as paper orphans, make up a large portion of the global orphanage population. van Doore points to a Save the Children survey, which stated that four out of five children in orphanages were not orphans.
 This paper focuses on the displacement of the child and intends to determine whether or not this displacement can be determined as trafficking under international law.

-The practice of child trafficking and child laundering along with the implications therein are discussed for the purposes of supporting legal conclusions. van Doore discusses Smolin who points out that the process of inter-country adoptions that send children to other (mostly western) countries for adoption legitimizes an illegal process.
+The practices of child trafficking and child laundering, along with the implications therein, are discussed for the purposes of supporting legal conclusions. van Doore discusses Smolin who points out that the process of inter-country adoptions that send children to adoptive families in other (mostly western) countries legitimizes an illegal process.
 Smolin states that the international adoption system treats children the same as a criminal organization treats money laundering.